-Glasgow's city centre Low Emission Zone is being phased in to give everyone the chance to prepare:
+Glasgow's LEZ is being phased in to give everyone the chance to prepare:

-Our Phase 2 scheme design proposes that zone residents will be granted an additional year to comply with the required vehicle emission requirements.
-This means that enforcement would not start until 1 June 2024.
+Enforcement for zone residents will start on 1 June 2024.
 The vehicle must be registered to a residential address within the LEZ zone area to qualify for this grace period.

-Phase 1 of Glasgow's city centre LEZ covers an area bounded by the M8 motorway to the north and west, the River Clyde to the south and Saltmarket/High Street to the east.
-Details can be found below and also here using the interactive map.
+Glasgow's LEZ covers an area of the city centre bounded by the M8 motorway to the north and west, the River Clyde to the south and Saltmarket/High Street to the east.

 Emission standards for LEZs in Scotland have been set nationally - these are: